-Mishkin does not agree with the view that the zero floor on nominal interest rates would make monetary policy less effective in offsetting negative shocks to the economy.
+Mishkin does not agree with the view that the zero floor on nominal interest rates would make monetary policy less effective in offsetting negative shocks to an economy with a low-inflation regime.
 He argues that monetary policy can be effective even when short-term interest rates reach zero, because policy actions can affect spending by changing the prices of many assets other than short-term debt securities.
 Nevertheless, he suggests that policy may become more difficult to conduct when the lower bound on nominal interest rates is reached (such as during a deflationary period).
-This problem would arise because the central bank could not use its wellestablished policy rules based on adjustments to short-term interest rates (such as a Taylor rule) when the zero bound is reached.
+This problem would arise because the central bank could not use its well-established policy rules based on adjustments to short-term interest rates (such as a Taylor rule) when the zero bound is reached.